stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 # A naive benchmark

-Until the moment our reasoning is focused on **space efficiency**, but a good theoretical computer scientists would have criticized us, because of we omitted to mention the **time complexity**.
-In fact the process of data *compression* and *decompression* it is not negligible.
-So we can analyse and compare, for example, the time necessary to parse a JSON document and to unpack a MessagePack document.
-This is not a scientific method, but it could help us not to overlook the timespent.
+Up to this point our reasoning was focused on **space efficiency**, but a good theoretical computing scientist would have criticized us for we didn't mention **time complexity**.
+In fact, the process of data *compression* and *decompression* is not negligible.
+We can analyze and compare, for example, the time required to parse a JSON document and to unpack a MessagePack document: that's not completely scientific, but it's a start.

-We wrote two **[Node.js](https://nodejs.org/en/)** scripts to execute 1 Milion of JSON parsing and 1 Milion of MessagePack unpacking of a document containing the same data in the two rispectively different formats.
-We use as [sample document](https://github.com/salvatorecordiano/facile-it-message-pack-benchmark/blob/master/document.json) bigger than the first JSON of this post.
+We wrote two **[Node.js](https://nodejs.org/en/)** scripts to execute 1 million JSON parsing and 1 million MessagePack unpacking operations of a [sample document](https://github.com/salvatorecordiano/facile-it-message-pack-benchmark/blob/master/document.json) containing the same data in the two formats.

-Simplifying our code, we can write something like this:
+A simplified version of the code could be something like this:

 ```javascript
 // inside script "test_parse_json.js"